Fenix @develop

 Build a resilient communicator and set the restart point.

 Fenix_Init is blocking in the following sense.
 If it is entered for the first time via a regular, explicit function call, it must be entered by all ranks in communicator comm.
-If it is entered after an error intercepted by Fenix (it if the default execution resumption point, see _info below), no ranks are allowed to exit from it until all non-failed ranks have returned control to it.
-Note: Typically control is
+If it is entered after an error intercepted by Fenix (due to FENIX_RESUME_MODE FENIX_RESUME_JUMP), no ranks are allowed to exit from it until all non-failed ranks have returned control to it.
+Note: Typically, control is returned automatically through revocation of the resilient communicator, which means ranks that have long delays between MPI function calls or ranks that only use communicators unaffected by failure may lead to long delays between a failure and its recovery.
+See Fenix_Process_detect_failures for a way to improve this behavior.

 Parameters

-[out]roleThe current role of this rank (see Fenix_Rank_role)
+[out]roleThe current Fenix_Rank_role of this rank

 [in,out]argcPointer to application main's argc parameter